Breakfast for kids doesn't get much easier than this! This mango overnight oats recipe takes five minutes to prepare and can be served hot or cold.

 Yes, absolutely.
 If your kids prefer this warm, simply heat it up in the microwave before serving.
 It really is delicious warm or cold.

-I do not suggest using instant oats, as the texture will end up more like soup.
+I do not suggest using instant oats or quick-cooking oats because the texture will end up more like soup.
 Old fashioned rolled oats work best.

 You can used steel cut oats instead, but they will need longer to soak.
-Old fashioned rolled oats work best.
+Old fashioned oats work the best.

 As long as the ingredients (like milk) do not expire sooner, overnight oats can be stored refrigerated in an airtight container for up to five days.